- Written by Dr.Mehmet Demircioglu

 Medical safety comes before graft fear

 People often ask first whether fainting can ruin the grafts.
-The better first step is to ask whether you are medically safe and whether any fall, bleeding, or scalp contact occurred.
+I understand that fear, but the better first step is to ask whether you are medically safe and whether any fall, bleeding, or scalp contact occurred.

 If you felt dizzy but did not fall, did not hit the scalp, did not rub the grafts, and did not see fresh bleeding or graft tissue, the graft risk may be low.
 But the cause of dizziness may still need attention.